vishaltak/gitlab-development-kit/doc/howto/local_network.md

    gdk restart
    ```

+   1. Optional.
+Make the loopback alias [persist across reboots](#create-loopback-device-on-startup).

 ### Create loopback device on startup

-For this to work across reboots, the aliased IP address command must be run at startup.
-To
+For the loopback alias to work across reboots, the aliased IP address must be setup upon system boot.

+#### macOS

-automate this on macOS, create a file called `org.gitlab1.ifconfig.plist` at `/Library/LaunchDaemons/`
+To automate this on macOS, create a file called `org.gitlab1.ifconfig.plist` at `/Library/LaunchDaemons/` containing:
-containing:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>